Cavity Wall Ties

 The Survey

 It is often possible to isolate the existing ties to prevent further disruption to the masonry without the need of removing the ties.
-The surveyor will provide the best solution for each properties needs.
+The surveyor will provide the best solution for each property’s needs.